History of Turks and Caicos Islands in Timeline

 Turks and Caicos Islands

-The Turks and Caicos Islands are a British Overseas Territory in the Lucayan Archipelago, recognized for tourism and offshore finance.
-They consist of the Caicos Islands and Turks Islands.
-The population is estimated between approximately 47,000 and 59,000.
-They are located in the Atlantic Ocean and northern West Indies.
+The Turks and Caicos Islands are a British Overseas Territory in the Lucayan Archipelago, known for tourism and offshore finance.
+They consist of the Caicos Islands and the Turks Islands.
+The population is estimated between approximately 47,720 and 59,367.
+They are the third-largest British overseas territory by population.

-In 1917, a suggestion by Canadian Prime Minister Robert Borden for the Turks and Caicos Islands to join Canada was rejected by British Prime Minister David Lloyd George.
+In 1917, Canadian Prime Minister Robert Borden suggested that the Turks and Caicos join Canada, but this suggestion was rejected by British Prime Minister David Lloyd George.

-From 1950, the United States had a missile tracking station on Grand Turk.
+In 1950, the United States established a missile tracking station on Grand Turk.

-On 4 July 1959, the islands were again designated as a separate colony, with the last commissioner being restyled administrator.
+On 4 July 1959, the islands were again designated as a separate colony, with the last commissioner being restyled as administrator and the governor of Jamaica continued as the governor of the islands.

 August 1962: Crown Colony Status